 At the start of the 19th century, plans were underway to create a lake near the Rhine River, a large valley.
 Back then, the melting snow constantly threatened the city due to flooding, requiring permanent solutions.
 Only in 1925 did the exact design emerge, and development began.

 The lake still serves as a place where all the melting snow deposits.
 However, its purpose has extended to a relaxing hot spot where you can enjoy many water sports in Hanover.
 Get your swimming gear for a dip or a chance to relax at the shores of the lake.

 Address: Opernpl.
 1, 30159 Hannover, Germany

 Add the Hanover opera house among the things to do in Hanover, and you won’t be sorry.
 The building is more neoclassical and is home to the Staatsoper Company, which puts on magnificent shows.
 Take this opportunity to dress up and enjoy the amazing Hanover nightlife.

 Throughout summer, the company puts on fantastic shows; the building itself is a sight to behold during the day.
 As an opera, expect only the best works, including some ballet and other magnificent performances.

 See Related: Best Things to Do in Frankfurt

 Of the many beautiful things to do in Hanover, this one tops the list for nature lovers.
 A tour of the Eilienriede Forest that spans more than 1,600 acres!
 It’s a municipal forest that’s a sight to behold no matter the season and offers ample recreation space.

-Additionally, you can have some fun time with the family on the fields.
-Bring your hiking shoes or bikes along and tour the forest as you please.
-You can get some exercise while marveling at some beautiful sites on every corner.
+There are numerous walkways and footpaths to follow.
+Additionally, you can have fun with the family in the fields.
+Bring your hiking shoes or bikes and tour the forest as you please.
+You can exercise while marveling at beautiful and historic sites on every corner.